Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 ### 12b. rEFInd.
 (Medium Mode)
 a.
 Run `pacman -S refind` to install the necessary packages.<br>
 b.
-Run `refind-install` to inject and install rEFInd to your system.
+Run `refind-install` to inject and install rEFInd to your system.<br>
+c.
+Run `nano /boot/refind_linux.conf` and modify the "Boot to Defaults" line

 ### 12c.
 Systemd-Boot.
 (Requires manual entries/Hard Mode)
 a.
 Run `ls /sys/firmware/efi/efivars` to verify if the efi firmware is mounted and installed.<br>